rowanmoul/ArchSecureDualBoot/README.md

 ## Dual Booting with Windows without breaking Bitlocker on every bootloader update

-Here we're going to do a little initramfs magic to add a boot entry for Windows in GRUB that doesn't involve chainloading, which would break TPM based Bitlocker every time GRUB is updated.
+Here we're going to do a little initramfs magic to add a boot entry for Windows in GRUB that doesn't involve chainloading from grub, which would break TPM based Bitlocker every time GRUB is updated.
-Basically we are going to create an initramfs that sets the EFI BootNext variable and then reboots.
+Instead we are going to create an initramfs that sets the EFI BootNext variable and then reboots.
 This way, Windows always boots the same way - directly from the Windows Boot Manager, without even needing to know that GRUB exists.
 If Windows wants to update the boot manager, it already has a process for re-sealing the Bitlocker key in the TPM.
 I couldn't find a way to do this directly in GRUB.
 If you know how, please let me know or submit a PR!
+To create this special initramfs and boot entry, start by copying the `mkinitcpio` hook files from the folder of the same name in this repo.

 ## Resources